mhasan004/Play-Share-App/README.md

     4. Server will then decrypt the `SYMMETRIC_KEY` with the private key and will send a response with header `hand-shake` = 1, signifying handshake completed for server.
     5. Client will finish by sending a request with header `hand-shake` = 1, signifying it has received the server's message
     6. Server will only fulfill requests for auth routes if the `hand-shake` header is set to 1.
 This means that server has the client's `SYMMETRIC_KEY` and can decrypt request.
 If server cannot decrypt request, the `SYMMETRIC_KEY` is incorrect and server will refuse request.
+    7. Symmetric keys are stored in a dictionary in the server (will move it to a key-value database).
+If user logs out, entry is deleted

     </details>

+  * To login, two pieces of information need to be valid:
+    1. Correct JWT for user (expires during logout),
+    2. Valid `SYMMETRIC_KEY` (or else it will remake one through TLS handshake), deleted during logout.

   * All data in requests and responses are AES encrypted by the symmetric key.
   * JWT expires every hour.
   * Encryption keys needed to make JWT and hash passwords are over 400 characters long and are stored in the **.env** file.
 The encryption keys are concatenations of several randomly generated hashes.